abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   - regex
   - colors
   - texts
-- Make sure these values length are equal (In our example we have **5** tests/colors/texts)
+- Make sure these values length are equal (In our example we have **5** tests/colors/texts).
 - We have only one method validatePassword which we pass password as an argument.
-At the end this method will return the properties of the complexity bar..
+At the end this method will return the properties of the complexity bar.
 # Component

 ```ts